Probing Phase Structure of Strongly Coupled Matter with Holographic Entanglement Measures: Numerical result

 \section{Numerical result}

 In order to study the HMI and EoP in the three cases of the dilaton potentials, we use \eqref{HMI} and \eqref{EWCS} and compute the area of the minimal surfaces and the entanglement wedge cross section for the metric \eqref{metric}.
 It is hard to do analytical calculation in the background \eqref{metric} and hence we use numerical methods to obtain the HMI and EoP.
-We consider the length of the subsystems and their separation distance to be $l=0.05$ and $l'=0.01$, respectively.
-In FIG. \ref{EoPMI-over-T}, we plot the HMI and EoP in terms of temperature for the dilaton potentials $V_{\rm QCD}$, $V_{2{\rm nd}}$ and $V_{1{\rm st}}$.
-From this figure one can see that in the high temperature limit, the values of the HMI and EoP approaches to a constant values in the three cases of potentials which is equivalent to their conformal values.
+We compute the HMI and EoP for two different values of $l$ and $l'$ i.e. $(l=0.05, l'=0.01)$ and $(l=0.05, l'=0.005)$.
+In FIGs. \ref{EoPMI-over-T} and \ref{EoPMI-over-T1}, we plot the HMI and EoP in terms of temperature for the dilaton potentials $V_{\rm QCD}$, $V_{2{\rm nd}}$ and $V_{1{\rm st}}$.
+From these figures one can see that in the high temperature limit, the values of the HMI and EoP approaches to a constant values in the three cases of potentials which is equivalent to their conformal values.
 This behavior has been seen for the growth rate of holographic complexity density in \cite{Zhang:2017nth}.
-From the left panels in FIG \ref{EoPMI-over-T},$V_{\rm QCD}$ case, we observe that the HMI and EoP have smooth behavior and monotonically increase to the conformal values.
+From the left panels in FIGs. \ref{EoPMI-over-T} and \ref{EoPMI-over-T1}, $V_{\rm QCD}$ case, we observe that the HMI and EoP have smooth behavior.
 In this case the HMI and EoP and their derivatives with respect to the temperature are continuous which show that there is a crossover phase transition at the critical temperature.
 The dependence of the HMI and EoP on temperature in the $V_{2{\rm nd}}$ case, middle panels, show that although at the critical temperature $T_c$ the HMI and EoP are both finite, their derivatives with respect to the temperature show a power law divergence in the vicinity of $T_c$.
 This indicates that the system possesses a second order phase transition at $T_c$.
 We will study the critical exponent using the HMI and EoP later on.
-In the right panels of the FIG. \ref{EoPMI-over-T}, we plot the HMI and EoP for the $V_{1{\rm st}}$ potential.
+In the right panels of the FIGs. \ref{EoPMI-over-T} and \ref{EoPMI-over-T1}, we plot the HMI and EoP for the $V_{1{\rm st}}$ potential.
 Similar to the thermodynamic quantities in the range of temperature $T_m<T<1.272T_m$ which we mentioned in subsection \ref{thermo}, there are three branches of solutions which two of them correspond to the thermodynamically stable black hole solutions (solid blue curves) and one of them corresponds to the unstable black hole solution (dashed cyan curve).
 At the critical temperature $T_c\simeq 1.05T_m$ the HMI and EoP and their derivative with respect to the temperature are not continuous at $T_c$ which means the system possesses a first order phase transition at $T_c$.
 In short, we conclude that the behavior of the HMI and EoP suggests that one can use these quantities to characterize the type of phase transition.
+The interesting point is that although the shape of the HMI and EoP functions alter by changing $l$ and $l'$, their behavior does not change in the vicinity of $\frac{T}{T_c}=1$ and hence we can use them for probing the phase structure of the strongly coupled matter.
+This is in complete agreement with the result obtained for the second order phase transition in \cite{Amrahi:2020jqg}.